Former Cuban leader Fidel Castro dies aged 90

 Castro's opponents labeled him a dictator and hundreds of thousands fled the island.

+"The dictator Fidel Castro has died, the cause of many deaths in Cuba, Latin American and Africa," Jose Daniel Ferrer, leader of the island's largest dissident group, the Patriotic Union of Cuba, said on Twitter.

-Many settled in Florida, influencing U.S. policy toward Cuba and plotting Castro's demise.
+Many dissidents settled in Florida, influencing U.S. policy toward Cuba and plotting Castro's demise.
 Some even trained in the Florida swamps for the disastrous Bay of Pigs invasion.

 But they could never dislodge him.